antonvezde/data-science-yandex/README.md

 ## Repository description
-Main projects accomplished during a 9-month data science bootcamp are presented in this repository.
+Several main projects accomplished during a 9-month data science bootcamp are presented in this repository.
 Check out the Table below for the project title (clickable link), description, goal, and tools used.

 | #   | Project title                                                    | Description        | Goal       | Tools   |